 Jabber / Google Talk

-Tip: If you plan to run business webinars online using Google Hangouts, then see this article we’ve written about a great plugin that lets you create a professional webinar platform on your WordPress site using Google Hangouts:
+Useful Tip: If you plan to run business webinars online using Google Hangouts, then check out this article we’ve written about a great plugin that lets you run a professional webinar platform on your website with Google Hangouts:

 Tip #2: Your user profile gives you an additional opportunity to create additional backlinks which can be indexed by search engines.

-Once you have done this, a link to the author displaying your selected nickname will be added to every post published on your site …
+Once you have set this up, a link to the author displaying your specified nickname will be added to every post published on your site …

-This link takes your site visitors to the Author Archives section, where people can learn more about you (or about other authors publishing content on your site) and see other blog posts that you (or your guest users) have published …
+This link takes your blog visitors to the Author Archives section, where they can learn more about you (or about other authors registered as users on your site) and see what other blog posts that you (or your guest authors) have published …

-You can even add links and text formatting like bold and italicized words to enhance your author description and promote yourself, your services, products, other websites, etc. to your site visitors …
+You can insert hyperlinks and text formatting like bold and italicized words to enhance your author description and promote yourself, your services, products, other websites, etc. to site visitors …

-To do this just type HTML formatted content into the About Yourself > Biographical Info field in your Profile section …
+To do this simply insert HTML formatted text into the About Yourself > Biographical Info text box in your Profile section …

 Tip #3 (Advanced User): How To Hide User Profile Fields